Now United: 2025: Now Or Never World Tour

+On September 17, 2026, Nour Ardakani announced her departure from Now United to pursue a solo career.

 Public image and reception

 Now United has been perceived as a response from North American music managers in reaction to the rising global popularity of K-pop.
 Much of Now United's popularity is based in Latin America, where most of its streams and views come from.
 In a more critical article, BBC music correspondent, Mark Savage stated that the group have not yet troubled the charts and do not have the impact that Fuller's other clients have had.

 In addition to singing, the group is known to perform elaborate and synchronized choreography.
 Fan interaction between the members and their fanbase has been seen as a factor behind their success, with the content being produced and released on a daily basis.
 The group has since gained over 130 million followers across online platforms and over 2.7 billion views on their YouTube channel.

 Other ventures

 Endorsements

 Now United's status as one of Brazil's most popular music acts, their large fanbase, and social media following have made them attractive to large corporate brands including Pepsi, Forever 21, and KitKat.
 Now United is the official dance partner of Rexona Brazil, they have filmed several commercials for the brand and have released limited edition products.
 The group signed with Brazilian licensing agency, Redibra in 2021 which aims to offer exclusive products in the Brazilian market.
 In January 2019, the group signed a global sponsorship deal with Pepsi.
 In April 2021, the group teamed up with KitKat to launch a special edition KitKat Bar, which was sold exclusively in Brazil.
 Since December 2021, the group have partnered with record label Vevo for the promotion of their music videos.